-Best Places to Camp in Utah - Salt Lake magazine
+Best Places to Camp in Utah

 Beautiful red rocks, beaches, forests, deserts, and mountains will transport you to a new world when you camp in Utah.
-With thousands of campgrounds and even more areas to make your own campground, your options of where to spend the night are never ending.
-To make your choice a little easier we have put together a list of our favorite places to camp, but always remember Leave No Trace.
+With thousands of campgrounds and even more areas to make your own campground, your options of where to spend the night are never-ending.
+To make your choice a little easier we have put together a list of our favorite places to camp, but always remember to Leave No Trace.

 Lake Powell

 The shores of Lake Powell are the perfect place to set up camp while spending time exploring all that the lake has to offer.
-Slot canyons, hiking, and water sports are all activities guaranteed fill your days with adventure.
+Slot canyons, hiking, and water sports are all activities guaranteed to fill your days with adventure.
+With multiple different camping ground to choose from Page Lake Powell Campground is by far the most popular.
+This campsite has trailer rentals and covered wagon camping with their rates ranging from $28.54 to $59.36.

 Dead Horse Point

 2,000 feet above the Colorado River sits Dead Horse Point, once a natural corral where wild mustangs were broken by cowboys.
 Trails now cover this state park making it a destination for hikers, and cyclists of all levels.
 The views of both the Colorado and Canyonlands draw photographers and make anyone who visits feel like they’re in a wild west movie.
+The campsite here are limitless with hundreds of different Kayenta and Windgate campgrounds, they even have Yurt options!
+To find and book your campsite visit here!

 Antelope Island

 Antelope Island is the biggest island in the Great Salt Lake, a lake 4 times saltier than the ocean.
-Camping here provides scenic views and up close encounters with many kinds of wildlife, the most common being bison.
+Camping here provides scenic views and up-close encounters with many kinds of wildlife, the most common being bison.
 The island is a perfect place to explore and provides easy access to the lake where you can swim in water so salty that you can float with no effort.
+Most of their campsites are primitive and tent only however there are a few that allow camp trailers.
+All the sites allow pets and a couple have electricity and water so find what suits you best here!
 Don’t forget bug spray though, especially in the summer!

 The Valley of the Gods

 With no designated trails or campgrounds it is easy to make this place your own.
 Located on Navajo land, a permit from their government is required to enter the Valley of the Gods.
 Many people chose to travel with a Navajo guide who knows the land well for hiking, biking, and backpacking.
+Although there are no designated campgrounds for this spot there are multiple dispersed campsites that allow you to still feel isolated just minus the scariness.
+Check out and look at the reviews for these dispersed campsites here!

 Albion Basin

 At the top of Little Cottonwood Canyon Road, Albion Basin is the Cecret Lake trailhead and the perfect place to experience everything Little Cottonwood has to offer.
 Go hiking, climbing, and biking around the canyon then down to Snowbird Resort for the alpine slide, zip line, and summer festivals and concerts.
+The Albion Basin Campground is also the perfect place to set up camp!
+Ranging from $13-$350 depending on what type of camping your doing, and don’t forget to check out their other campsites near by as well.
+However, these campsites fill up fast from the months May to September so don’t waste any time, and book your campsite fast!

 White House

 North of Vermillion Cliffs National Monument you can find this gem of a campground.
 Right next to the Paria River and surrounded by colorful cliffs this place is perfect for any adventure you’re looking for.
 Explore Paria Canyon or try out “The Wave” a hike to a beautiful bowl of striped red rock.
+This scenic spot has hundreds of campsites to choose from but if you want to be right in the heart of it check out White House Campground.
+You pay by mobile on site when you arrive, and includes toilets, water, tent pads, and picnic tables.

 East Canyon

-East canyon, famous for where the Donner Party of Pioneers passed is the perfect place for a night to get away.
-Close to Salt Lake City, this canyon has a lake to enjoy all kinds of water sports and a rich history.
+East canyon, famous for where the Donner Party of Pioneers passed is the perfect place for a night to getaway.
+Close to Salt Lake City, this canyon has a lake to enjoy all kinds of water sports and rich history.
+Their campsites have the biggest range by far to fit your needs.
+You can pick from cabins, tents, hammocks, wagons, and yurts!
+Check out these sites and different options here!

 Granite Flat

 Up American Fork Canyon and less than a mile from Tibble Fork Reservoir is where you can find Granite Flat Campground.
 This is a popular spot for hikers and bikers as well as S.C.U.B.A. divers who are drawn to Tibble Fork’s South Shore.
+If you’re planning on camping here you have to make a reservation.
+Fees range from $24 to $295 depending on what suits you, but don’t forget to bring lots of water, the campsite does not have any available.
+Book your reservation here!

 Henry’s Fork

 Kings Peak, the highest peak in Utah stands at 13,528 feet, and sitting at the base of that is Henry’s Fork Campground.
-The trip to the peak is normally a 2-3 day backpacking trip and is rewarded with spectacular views and wild life, but for those who choose to stay behind the campground has many activities including hiking, fishing, and kayaking.
+The trip to the peak is normally a 2-3 day backpacking trip and is rewarded with spectacular views and wildlife, but for those who choose to stay behind the campground has many activities including hiking, fishing, and kayaking.
+Everything you need to know about this campground is here, as well as multiple other near by sites that you might like!
+Don’t forget to stop by the famous Narrows in Zion while your there!

 Lake Blanche

 The trail to Lake Blanche can be backpacked or completed in a day, but once you get to the top the scenery will definitely make you want to stay.
 Located up Big Cottonwood Canyon this trail has many places to camp along the trail and once you get to the top.
 Explore a while once you make it to the top to find the two smaller lakes to the West of Lake Blanche.
+Although this spot doesn’t offer any specific campgrounds you can find directions and tips here!
+Don’t forget that Lake Blanche doesn’t allow campfires, has a limit of 10 campers per group, and if you’re backcountry camping you must be at least 200 feet away from trails, lakes, and streams.

 Red Pine Lake

 Another great hiking and camping area offers great places to camp along the trail and up at Red Pine Lake.
 You don’t have to stop there though, from the Red Pine Fork Trailhead you can go to Upper Red Pine Lake or even all the way up Pfeifferhorn and White Baldy.
+Similar to Lake Blanche there are also no designated campsites in this area.
+Campers are not permitted to swim or have campfires, to ensure the safety of Little Cottonwood Canyon and its wildlife.
+For more information on this beautiful lake visit here!

 Granstaff

 Enjoy the experiences of both Arches and Canyonlands without the overcrowded campsites.
 Granstaff Campground is located outside of Moab and is the perfect place to tackle both of the parks while keeping away from the chaos.
-Negro Bill Canyon is a great hike close by that is rarely crowded.
+It’s $20 a night and they only accept cash or check so make sure you’re prepared before setting off on this adventure!
+P.S. don’t forget to check out Negro Bill Canyon, it’s a great hike close by that is rarely crowded.

 Little Grand Canyon

 The San Rafael Swell Recreation Park is a little known beauty in Utah, both The Wedge and Little Grand Canyon are located here, camping is first come first serve and there is a huge area to explore.
-This area has something for everyone, hunting, indian art, hiking, and off road trails are some of the activities you can find and just 30 minutes away there is climbing in Joe’s Valley Bouldering Site.
+This area has something for everyone, hunting, Native-american art, hiking, and off-road trails are some of the activities you can find and just 30 minutes away there is climbing in Joe’s Valley Bouldering Site.
+Don’t forget to float the San Rafeal while you’re there!
+Check out more information on this spot here!

 Dave’s Hollow